 When the body’s activity increases, e.g. physical activity, more ‘fuel’ is burnt and therefore more CO2 enters the blood.
 The acidity level increases and the respiratory center reacts by increasing the breathing frequency.
 This also facilitates to get more oxygen in the blood, which further enables the burning process.
 If the body is at rest, less ‘fuel’ is burned and the amount of CO2 in the blood drops.
 The acidity level drops accordingly and the respiratory center responds by a lowering the breathing frequency.

-When the breathing frequency is higher then is actually needed, a situation develops which is called a CO2-shortage: respiratory alkalosis, in common language: hyperventilation (see causes).
-Everybody hyperventilates if the circumstances are right; it is a normal reaction of the body to danger or excitement: the body is being prepared for action, like fleeing or fighting (so more oxygen is needed).
-The temporary loss of CO2-is compensated by CO2 buffers in the bodily fluids.
-More then a little dizziness or tingling sensations are all you might notice.
+If someone is breathing more than needed, a situation arises which is named after a CO2-shortage: respiratory alkalosis, in common language ‘hyperventilation’ (see causes).
+Everyone hyperventilates under certain conditions.
+It is a normal reaction to danger and excitement: the body is being prepared for necessary actions like fighting of escape. (hence the body needs more oxygen).
+The temporary loss of CO2 is compensated by HCO3 buffers in the body.
+The person just feels a little dizzy and could experience some tingling sensations.
 As soon as the cause of the hyperventilation is gone, the buffers are replenished.